snuq/VSEQF/Readme.md

 * __Clear Active/Selected Strip Tags__

-   Removes all tags from the active or selected sequences.
+   Removes all tags from the active or selected strips.

 ## QuickCuts
 Provides a quick interface for basic and advanced cutting and trimming functions.

-* __Cut All Sequences__
+* __Cut All Strips__

-   If enabled, all sequences under the cursor (besides locked sequences) will be affected by any button in this panel.
+   If enabled, all strips under the cursor (aside from locked strips) will be affected by any button in this panel.
-   If disabled, only selected sequences will be affected.
+   If disabled, only selected strips will be affected.

 * __Frames To Insert__